End-to-End Conformal Calibration for Optimization Under Uncertainty: Experiments

-\Cref{fig:battery_task_noshift} compares task loss performance for different uncertainty levels ($\alpha \in \{.01, .05, .1, .2\}$) and the different uncertainty set representations for both the ETO baselines and our proposed E2E methodology when deployed on the battery storage problem with no distribution shift.
-We find that our E2E approach consistently yields improved performance over all ETO baslines, for all three uncertainty set parameterizations, and over all tested uncertainty levels $\alpha$.
-Moreover, the PICNN uncertainty representation, when trained end-to-end, improves on the performance offered by both box and ellipsoidal uncertainty at all uncertainty levels.
-We additionally show the corresponding coverage obtained by the learned uncertainty sets in \Cref{fig:battery_coverage_noshift}; all the models and training methodologies obtain coverage close to the target level, confirming that the improvements in task loss performance from our E2E approach do not come at the cost of worse coverage.
+\Cref{fig:battery_task} (top) compares task loss performance for different uncertainty levels ($\alpha \in \{.01, .05, .1, .2\}$) and the different uncertainty set representations for the ETO baselines against our proposed E2E methodology on the battery storage problem with no distribution shift.
+Our E2E approach consistently yields improved performance over all ETO baselines, for all three uncertainty set parametrizations, and over all tested uncertainty levels $\alpha$.
+Moreover, the PICNN uncertainty representation, when trained end-to-end, provides up to 42\% relative improvement in performance over the best ETO box uncertainty set and up to 209\% relative improvement over the best ETO ellipse uncertainty set.
+We also show the corresponding coverage obtained by the learned uncertainty sets in \Cref{fig:battery_coverage} (top); all models obtain coverage close to the target level, confirming that the improvements in task loss performance from our E2E approach do not come at the cost of worse coverage.

+In \Cref{sec:appendix:experiment-results}, we present additional results on the battery storage problem, including value-at-risk (VaR) and conditional value-at-risk (CVaR) metrics which show that the E2E approach consistently outperforms the ETO baselines on tail risk as well.
+In addition, \Cref{tab:storage-perf} shows the per-epoch computational time required by our E2E approach compared with the two-stage baselines.
+While E2E requires additional training time, the training time is dominated by time spent solving the conditional robust optimization problem \eqref{eq:z-star} for every training example at every epoch.
+The development of GPU-accelerated solvers \citep{blin_accelerate_2024} may help significantly speed up the optimization, though we do not explore GPU-accelerated optimization in our implementation.